Cowes has long been known as the epicentre of the English yacht racing scene.

 The UKSA also operates a similar deal when space permits on their large outside pontoon.
 Berthing fees are approximately £3.30 per metre per night, with short stays at around £6.00.
 They need to be contacted on 01983 294941 to check availability.
 The facilities here include water and electricity on the pontoons, showers, toilets and bar ashore.
 Cowes town centre is walkable from here too.
 Link to website below:

 On the eastern side lies the unmissable East Cowes Marina, which is absolutely huge, complete with luxury yachtsman's residences ashore.
 This Marina can accommodate around 150 visiting boats of quite some size, certainly up to 20 m.
 The setting past the chain ferry is a bit less frenetic, and certainly more sheltered.
 The disadvantage of this spot is that it's a long way to the fleshpots of West Cowes, involving a hike through an industrialised area, and a trip across on the clanking chain ferry.
-The easier alternative is probably the water taxi providing a regular service for a very reasonable £3.00 return.
+The easier alternative is probably the water taxi providing a regular service for £3.00 single.
+See their website at:.

 There are some local facilities available in the Marina and nearby, so don't be put off.
-Berthing charges are £3.35 per metre per night reducing to £2.20 per metre in the winter and. it should be noted that that price is inclusive of electric hook-up.
+Berthing charges are £3.75 per metre per night and. it should be noted that that price is inclusive of electric hook-up.
 Contact them on 01983 293983 or on VHF channel 80 callsign " East Cowes Marina".
-A link to their website is provided below:
+A link to their website is provided below: (Mind you that is still showing prices from a couple of years ago when we looked in March 2022)

 All the usual facilities are provided with electricity and water, showers and toilets as well as laundry.
 WiFi is available here.
 There is a Chandlers nearby, and a pub restaurant virtually on-site.